 - check obama phone minutes

-- how to check your min on the obama phones
+- how to check your minutes on obama phone

-- how to check how much minute you have on obama phone
+- how to tell how many minutes i have left on obama phone

 - obama phone minute check